You didn't build that

 "You didn't build that" is a phrase from a 2012 election campaign speech delivered by United States President Barack Obama on July 13, 2012, in Roanoke, Virginia.
-In the speech, Obama stated, "Somebody helped to create this unbelievable American system that we have that allowed you to thrive.
+In the speech, Obama said: "Somebody helped to create this unbelievable American system that we have that allowed you to thrive.
 Somebody invested in roads and bridges.
 If you've got a business, you didn't build that."

-The sentence "If you've got a business, you didn't build that" was publicized by his political opponents during the 2012 presidential campaign, as an attack by Obama on business and entrepreneurs.
+The sentence "If you've got a business, you didn't build that" was publicized by his political opponents during the 2012 presidential campaign as an attack by Obama on business and entrepreneurs.
 The Obama campaign responded that the criticisms were taking the phrase out of context, and the word "that" in the phrase was referring to the construction of "roads and bridges" in the previous sentence.

-Fact-checking organizations reported that Obama's remarks were incorrectly used out of context in order to criticize the president.
-The Washington Post commented that the president's remarks reflected the belief, common among Democrats, that successful citizens owed their success partly to public infrastructure and government spending, and that they should contribute to finance public works.
+Fact-checking organizations reported that Obama's remarks were incorrectly used out of context to criticize him.
+The Washington Post commented that his remarks reflected the belief, common among Democrats, that successful citizens owed their success partly to public infrastructure and government spending, and that they should contribute to finance public works.
 The Republican Party continued to use the phrase to criticize Obama throughout the 2012 presidential campaign.

 Background

 In August 2011, while contemplating a run for the U.S. Senate, former White House financial reform adviser Elizabeth Warren gave a defense of progressive economic theory at an event in Andover, Massachusetts.
 On September 21, a video of Warren making the case for progressive economics received attention on the Internet and became a viral video.
 In the video, Warren aggressively rebuts the argument that asking the rich to pay more taxes is "class warfare", by arguing that no one grew rich in America without depending on government services paid for by the rest of society.
 Warren said:

-Obama later echoed Warren's thoughts when he spoke in Roanoke, Virginia about how private businesses rely on government investments in infrastructure.
+Obama later echoed Warren's thoughts when he spoke in Roanoke, Virginia, about how private businesses rely on government investments in infrastructure.
 In her victory speech on November 6, 2012, after winning the Senate election in Massachusetts, Elizabeth Warren made a callback, stating that it had been "an amazing campaign, and let me be clear, I didn't build that, you built that."